-During office hours, I will be available to answer questions via email, Canvas Conference (like a chat room).
-Under the current circumstance, the personal meeting in a scheduled room is unavailable.
+There will no official office hours during this semester due to the Turlington hall construction.
+However, I will be available to answer questions via email or Canvas Conference (like a chat room).
 Canvas Conference is a tool of your Canvas class, found as a tab on the left side of the course website, with chatting and file sharing features.
-See the top of the first page for times.
+See the top of the first page for times and locations.
 There is also a discussion page open to students to post questions all day.
-This can be found on the Discussion tab and is called the "Physical Geography Lounge".
-The instructor or other students will be able to post answers or have a discussion about the course, but I will not check this frequently.
+This can be found on the Discussion tab, and is called the "Physical Geography Lounge".
+The instructor or other students will be able to post answers or have a discussion about the course, but I will not check the discussion too frequently.
+It is always best to email me (any time) or use the conference tool during office hours.